Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 ## Introduction

-In this work, we develop a set of deep probabilistic models for air quality forecasting that quantify both aleatoric and epistemic uncertainties and study how to represent and manipulate their predictive uncertainties.
-In particular:
+In this work, we develop a set of probabilistic deep models for air quality forecasting that quantify both aleatoric and epistemic uncertainties and study how to represent and manipulate their predictive uncertainties.
+Since real-world phenomena are inherently smooth, we improve uncertainty estimation using adversarial training to smooth the conditional output distribution locally around training data points.
+Additionally, we exploit the temporal and spatial correlation inherent in air quality data using recurrent and graph neural networks.
+Finally, we show the practical impact of uncertainty estimation and demonstrate that, indeed, probabilistic models are more suitable for making informed decisions, for example:

-    1. We conduct a broad empirical comparison and exploratory assessment of state-of-the-art techniques in deep probabilistic learning applied to air quality forecasting.
-Through exhaustive experiments, we describe training these models and evaluating their predictive uncertainties using various metrics for regression and classification tasks.
-    2. We improve uncertainty estimation using adversarial training to smooth the conditional output distribution locally around training data points.
-    3. We apply uncertainty-aware models that exploit the temporal and spatial correlation inherent in air quality data using recurrent and graph neural networks.
-    4. We introduce a new state-of-the-art example for air quality forecasting by defining the problem setup and selecting proper input features and models.

 | <img src="plots/epistemic_vs_aleatoric.png" alt="drawing" width="800"/> |
 |:--:|
 | Decision score as a function of normalized aleatoric and epistemic confidence thresholds .
 See [animation video here](https://youtu.be/cGLsYwtn6Ng)|